flexbox/react-native-bootcamp/setup/README.md

 - [ ] Create an account [https://expo.dev/signup](https://expo.dev/signup)
 - [ ] Download **Expo GO** on your smartphone
-- [ ] Sign-in with your Expo account on your smartphone
+- [ ] Log in with your Expo account on your smartphone ( On the top right )

 You are going to follow a **Native Mobile Application Bootcamp**.

-`iOS` phones are the easiest way, Android are nice too BUT there is more issues.
+`iOS` phones are the easiest way, Android is nice too BUT there are more issues.
 You need a decent smartphone to enjoy a fast experience.

 ## Text Editor